Easy Baked Sour Cream Chicken (A kid friendly recipe, made with Sophia)

 - Spray 9 x 12 inch glass or crockery casserole dish with nonstick spray and arrange chicken pieces in a single layer.
 Season chicken with salt and fresh ground black pepper to taste.

-- Combine the cream of chicken soup, light sour cream, light mayo, onion powder, poultry seasoning, lemon juice, and 1 cup of grated low fat cheese to make the sauce.
+- Combine the cream of chicken soup, light sour cream, light mayo, onion powder, Poultry Seasoning (affiliate link), lemon juice, and 1 cup of grated low fat cheese to make the sauce.

 - Spread sauce mixture over the chicken, cover the pan with foil or a tight-fitting lid, and bake 25 minutes.
 After 25 minutes, use a fork to separate the chicken pieces so the sauce runs down between the, cover again, and bake for about 20 minutes more.